CirclesUBI/domain-model/README.md

 ## Trust connection

 A trust connection is an expression of permission from an actor to accept a particular personal currency.
 Note that these relationships may not be mutual (e.g.: Alice accepts Bob's currency, but Bob does not accept hers) or equal (e.g.: Alice accepts Bob's currency unconditionally, but Bob only accepts 50 units for Alice's currency every week).
 "Acceptance" is not limited to receiving a particular currency as a one-way transfer into a specific account, but also for receiving that currency in exchange for any other currencies found in that account.
 Thus trust connections allow actors to serve as an intermediary parties in [transitive transfers](#transitive-transfer).
+Transitive transfers facilitate the deposit of currencies from one account to another when the recieving actor does not trust any currency currenty in the sender's account.
 Formally, a trust relationship is a triple, (Alice, Bob_coin, 24) : Account x Currency x Int, meaning that the account associated with user Alice is willing - in a standardly defined time unit - to exchange up to 24 units of the personal currency of the user named Bob, in exchange for the same amount of any currency that she holds.

 ## Personal currencies